Aashiqui Aa Gayi: Release

 The teaser of the song was released on 29 November 2021.
 The song was scheduled to release on 1 December 2021, but due to the passing of lyricist Sirivennela Seetharama Sastry, it was released on 2 December 2021, by T-Series.
+The full video song, featuring visuals directly from the film, was released on 23 March 2022 on YouTube.

 Track listing

 The track was released as "Nagumomu Thaarale" in Telugu (lyrics written by Krishna Kanth), "Thiraiyoadu Thoorigai" in Tamil (lyrics written by Madhan Karky), as "Naguvantha Thaareye" in Kannada (lyrics written by Dhananjay Ranjan) and as "Malarodu Saayame" in Malayalam (lyrics written by Joe Paul) languages with vocals by Sid Sriram for Telugu and Tamil while Sooraj Santhosh sung the Kannada and Malayalam version of this track.